google/closure-templates/documentation/dev/dir.md

 `--shouldGenerateGoogMsgDefs`    | Set this flag if you want `goog.getMsg` definitions to be generated for all `msg` blocks.
 For more information, see the section on [Letting JS Compiler Handle Translation](localization#closurecompiler) in the Translation chapter.
 `--bidiGlobalDir`                | **[Required if and only if generating `goog.getMsg` definitions]** For more information, see the section on [Letting JS Compiler Handle Translation](localization#closurecompiler) in the Translation chapter.
 `--useGoogIsRtlForBidiGlobalDir` | [Only applicable if both `shouldGenerateGoogMsgDefs` is true] Set this flag to determine the bidi global direction at template render time by evaluating `goog.i18n.bidi.IS_RTL`.
 Do not combine with `bidiGlobalDir`.
-`--compileTimeGlobalsFile`       | The path of the file that contains the mappings for global names to be bound at compile time.
-Please see the [Globals](#globals) section in this chapter for more information.
+`--compileTimeGlobalsFile`       | (Deprecated) The path of the file that contains the mappings for global names to be bound at compile time.
+Please see the [Globals](../reference/expressions.md#globals) section in this chapter for more information.
 `--googMsgsAreExternal`          | Use this flag if you want your project to use Soy to extract messages (e.g. with `SoyMsgExtractor`) but use JS Compiler to insert the translated messages.
 Using Soy to extract messages is recommended.
 If you use Soy from both Java and JavaScript, then it's essential for correctness.
 `--pluginModules`                | See the section on [function or print directive plugins](./plugins) in Plugins.